 Co-mingling your finances can also lead to big problems at tax time.

 According to the IRS, only businesses can deduct business expenses.
-Therefore, if your business expenses are actually coming out of your personal bank account, you may be giving the IRS the impression that your business is actually a hobby.
+Therefore, if your business expenses are coming out of your personal bank account, you may be giving the IRS the impression that your business is a hobby.

 2. Start With The Proper Accounting Method